tagohd/mono/Places/Some Maps.md

 ## Prevailing Wind Patterns
 ![[Medari Wind Patterns.png]]
 Again, my sincere apologies if you're red-green colorblind.
-I don't remember what the red and green bands represent.
+I don't remember what the red and green bands represent (convection cells).
 They seem to roughly correspond to the tropics and... whatever the opposite of that is.
 You'll notice that I did account for the Coriolis effect.
-Lunsays:: They're convection cells! :D
-Sudosays:: Neat!

 ## A Very Ugly Map Combining Climates, Wind Patterns, and Ocean Currents
 ![[Medari Climates.png]]